lancenacabuan/theosis/README.md

 ### **1. Eastern Orthodox Christianity**
 - **Centrality of Theosis**: In Eastern Orthodox Christianity, *theosis* is foundational.
 Salvation is viewed as more than mere forgiveness of sins; it is the transformative participation in the divine life, reflecting God’s original purpose for humanity to reflect His image (Genesis 1:26-27). *Theosis* is seen as a cooperative process, where God's grace empowers human participation.
 - **Union with God's Energies**: Believers partake in God’s **uncreated energies**—His grace and presence—while His **essence** remains unknowable and transcendent.
 This distinction ensures the Creator-creation divide is upheld while allowing intimate union through God’s grace.
 - **Pathways to Theosis**: In Orthodox spirituality, *theosis* is attained through prayer, ascetic practices, and participation in the sacraments, especially the Eucharist.
-These practices foster union with God and facilitate the process of purification, illumination, and ultimate union (synergy).
+In synergy, these practices foster union with God and facilitate the process of purification, illumination, and ultimate union.
 - **Mysticism and Growth**: The Orthodox understanding of *theosis* emphasizes the mystical transformation that occurs as believers progressively become more Christlike, culminating in full communion with God.

 **Key Insight**: Orthodox Christianity offers a holistic, sacramental, and mystical framework for *theosis*, emphasizing the relational nature of salvation.